home-assistant/home-assistant.io/source/_integrations/switchbot_cloud.markdown

 - Plug (Wi-Fi only, only available in Japan)
 - Plug Mini, both the original and HomeKit-enabled
-- Remotes exposed through the different hubs excepted "Others" (State is inferred from previous commands in Home Assistant and might not reflect reality if you use other ways to control the device)
+- IR appliances exposed through the different hubs excepted "Others" (State is inferred from previous commands in Home Assistant and might not reflect reality if you use other ways to control the device)

 <div class='note warning'>
 Only the switch platform is currently supported.